frederic-perez/AmE-dictionary/data/idioms.md

 __hophead__ :two::hammer: _Tom hates hopheads and jailbait jumpers._
 __horse and rabbit stew__ A situation comprised of both crude or unpleasant things as well as those which are pleasing or beneficial, usually with the former in greater proportion to the latter.
 Used especially in reference to economics or business.
 __horse around__
-__horse-trade__ To negotiate, trade, or bargain in a shrewd, judicious manner.
+__horse-trade__ :two: To negotiate, trade, or bargain in a shrewd, judicious manner.
+Primarily heard in US.
 __horseshit__
-__hot air__ :two: Lies, exaggerations, or nonsense. _Oh, you can’t believe a word that guy says—he’s full of hot air._ _Reports of AI stealing our jobs are still a load of hot air._
+__hot air__ :three: Lies, exaggerations, or nonsense. _Oh, you can’t believe a word that guy says—he’s full of hot air._ _Reports of AI stealing our jobs are still a load of hot air._ _We’re not just blowing hot air when we tell you that conflate can actually be traced back to the same roots as the English verb blow._
-__hot desking__ The act or practice of sharing desks or workstations between employees in an office so as to cut down on the amount of office space required.
+__hot desking__ :two: The act or practice of sharing desks or workstations between employees in an office so as to cut down on the amount of office space required.
 __hot potato__ Something that is difficult or dangerous to deal with. _Gun control is a political hot potato._
 __hot take__ :two: An opinion or analysis published, broadcast, or otherwise issued very soon after the topic in question has occurred or become timely, often produced without much research and with the primary intention of being provocative in order to generate attention. _Twitter is a gold mine for garbage hot takes._ _Last Friday, we gave a hot take: the iPhone is not the future._
-__hot tip__ A piece of advice or information that is timely and helpful, especially if acted upon quickly.
+__hot tip__ :two: A piece of advice or information that is timely and helpful, especially if acted upon quickly.
 __hot to trot__ __1__ Eager or impatient to do something. _Let’s get going—the kids are hot to trot._ __2__ Sexually arousing or aroused. _If you think he’s so hot to trot, why don’t you ask him out?_
 __hot wire__ To start a vehicle without a key by connecting wires that power the ignition. _The thief stole the car by hot wiring it._
 __hot-button__ _Hot-button social issues._
 __hotfoot__ :dart::two: To travel as fast as one can, usually by walking or running. _We need to hotfoot it out of here before Mom catches us going through her things!_
 __hothead__ :two: A person with an excitable, fiery, or impetuous temper or disposition; one who is quick to get angry or act rashly. _That lady in the car behind me is a real hothead, honking and shouting at me every time I slow down!_
-__house cooling party__ A party thrown to commemorate when someone leaves an apartment, flat, or house.
+__house cooling party__ :two: A party thrown to commemorate when someone leaves an apartment, flat, or house.
 __house of cards__
 __housewarming (party)__ A party thrown to celebrate when someone moves into a new apartment, flat, or house.
 __how about that__ :two: That is very interesting, impressive, exciting, surprising, or respectable.
 Said as an exclamation, rather than a question. _A: “I heard Janet is running for a seat in the senate.”
 B: “Wow, how about that!”_ _How about that.
 Have you ever seen such a thing?_
 __how come__ :two: Why?
 Why is it that (something is the case)?
 How is it that; why: _How come you’re so late?_ _A: “I’m sorry, but I’m not letting you go to the party tonight.”
 B: “Aw, Mom!
 How come?”_ _How come Bobby gets ice cream but I don’t?_
 __how on earth__ :two: An exclamation used to emphasize surprise, shock, anger, disgust, etc. _How on earth did you get here?
 I thought your car was in the shop._
 __how’s life (treating you)?__ How are you?
 How is everything in your life?
 (Said as an informal greeting.)
-__however much__ No matter how much.
+__however much__ :two: No matter how much.
 __hubby__ :seven: _A shortening and alteration of “husband.”_
 __huff and puff__
 __hulk out__